Tom94/practical-path-guiding/README.md

 ## License

 The new code introduced by this project is licensed under the GNU General Public License (Version 3).
 Please consult the bundled LICENSE file for the full license text.

+The bundled KITCHEN scene is governed by the [CC-BY 3.0 license](https://creativecommons.org/licenses/by/3.0/).